Zero-Tang/NoirVisor/doc/debug.md

 Currently, NoirVisor supports debugging over serial connections or QEMU's ISA Debug Console.

 ### Serial Connection
 This method is supposed to support serial connections.
-However, due to unknown reasons, serial connection is not available on Windows in VMware machines.
-Serial connection is lost once OS is loaded.
-Direct I/O will be refused by the serial device.
-Although you can't use serial connection in VMware, you may instead use it in Hyper-V.
+However, due to power management reasons, serial connection is unavailable on Windows.
+They will be set to D3 state, so connection is not viable.
+Hyper-V's and QEMU's implementation of serial emulation does not contain power management, so you can use serial connection on Hyper-V and QEMU.

 ### Serial Connection for Hyper-V VMs
 There are two generations of VM in Hyper-V.